A Place Nearby

 A Place Nearby (Her i nærheden) is a 2000 Danish drama film directed by Kaspar Rostrup and starring Ghita Nørby and Thure Lindhardt.
 It was Denmark's submission to the 73rd Academy Awards for the Academy Award for Best Foreign Language Film, but was not accepted as a nominee.

+Synopsis

+When a girl is found murdered in a nearby park, a woman hides her suspicions that her autistic son may be the killer.